rvesse/stardog-docs/src/docs/owl2.html.md

 2. How to represent these rules?
 3. What are the gotchas?

 First, the rules go into the database, of course; and, in particular, they go into the named graph in which Stardog expects to find the TBox.
-This setting by default in Stardog is the "default graph", i.e., unless you've changed the value of `reasoning.schema.graphs`, you're probably going to be fine; that is, just add the rules to the database and it will all work out.<n>Of course if you've tweaked `reasoning.schema.graphs`, then you should put the rules into the named graphs that are specifed in that configuration parameter.</n>
+This setting by default in Stardog is the "default graph", i.e., unless you've changed the value of `reasoning.schema.graphs`, you're probably going to be fine; that is, just add the rules to the database and it will all work out.<fn>Of course if you've tweaked `reasoning.schema.graphs`, then you should put the rules into the named graphs that are specifed in that configuration parameter.</fn>

 Second, you represent the rules with specially constructed RDF triples.
 Here's a kind of template example: